SjoerdWiarda/ml-simplefold-jax/README.md

 ## Currently supported:

-- Re-using all the weights/models (including all different sizes/variants) of the original repository and converting them to `JAX` weights and models.
+- Re-using all the weights/models (including all different sizes/variants and confidence/plddt modules) of the original repository and converting them to `JAX` weights and models.
 - [Regression tests](test/simplefold/utils/test_jax.py) verifying that the `ESM2` and `FoldingDiT` modules between `PyTorch` and `JAX` have equivalent results.
 - Updated the notebook [`sample.ipynb`](sample.ipynb) to support the `JAX` backend inference (by default on CPU due to my hardware, but GPU should work).

 #### TODO:
-- Convert the pLDDT module to JAX.
 - Enable training in JAX (difficult to verify due to limited hardware).
 - Improve GPU device support (unable to test this due to insufficient VRAM).
 - General cleanup: